SimsesLab/DTU-PCB-prototyping/README.md

 ![xTool step 5](images-for-guides/xtool-images/xtool_5.png "xTool step 5")

-7. Insert your [**prepared board**](#preparing-your-pcb) onto the Fiber laser bed, and align it with the fixture.
+7. Make sure that the sacrificial build-plate on the Laserbed, and lay your [**prepared board**](#preparing-your-pcb) onto the sacrificial build-plate, and align it with the fixture.
 Try and get your design to be as much in the center of the machine as possible.

 ### Missing images!
 Coming soon